florisvb/FlyView/ReadMe.md

 ==============

 The scripts in this package use blender, a free open source 3D modelling program, to render fly-view stills and movies.
 It is a bit roundabout and inelegant, but it works.
 The code uses blender to render the scene from two cameras for every desired point along a trajectory.
 These images are then converted to fly-view images.
 The entire process does take quite some time.

+Much of the code is thanks to Dr. Andrew Straw, and based on the measurements made by Buchner (1971).

 Download and setup blender
 --------------